yvan-sraka/esgi-rust/src/ch1/rust-syntax.md

         <https://github.com/yvan-sraka/mymastermind-slides>

 Further information could be found in THE RUST BOOK ⇨
-<https://doc.rust-lang.org/stable/book/> ⇦ (what we do in class match
+<https://doc.rust-lang.org/stable/book/> ⇦ (what we do in class matches
-the 3 first chapters of the book)
+the first 3 chapters of the book)

 Alternatively in <https://learning-rust.github.io/>!

-Homeworks (mandatory)
+Homework (mandatory)
 ---------------------

 <!-- deadline: push it before the class -->